 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors.
 Here patients with Liver Wind agitating Internally due to extreme Heat will tend to exhibit rapid (Shu), wiry (Xian) or full (Shi) pulses as well as a red tongue with thick coating, yellow coating.

 Practitioners also learn to read from a long list of seemingly unrelated symptoms.
-Here patients with Liver Wind agitating Internally due to extreme Heat might experience symptoms like tremor, tingling, numbness and dizziness (full list here above).
+Here patients with Liver Wind agitating Internally due to extreme Heat might experience symptoms like tingling, numbness, dizziness and paralysis (full list here above).

 Source date: 1958 AD